enc1pher/MCD_Maximizing-Cost-of-Deception/README.md

 The 2026 Evolution: MCD is the decentralized implementation of this 2019 architectural necessity.

 Watch the 2019 Prediction: [GrrCON 2019: If anything can be real, nothing is real](https://youtu.be/d_UVQGPdDbg?si=lOM3XA0u6WGUFLPy)

+5. The Call To Action

+We have reached a point where we can no longer distinguish an AI-generated rendition of an image from a scientific discovery in our daily news feeds.
+This is the result of 30 years of treating information as a commodity to be optimized rather than a public good to be protected.

+MCD is a call for builders who are tired of the noise.

+Fork this repository: Ensure the logic of "Shifting Trust Left" survives.

+Build the Guardrails: We need developers to create the "Trust-Aware" filters for the next generation of news ingestion.

+Join the Resistance: Help us increase the Cost of Deception until it is no longer profitable for the oligarchs to lie.

+We are not just building code; we are building an immune system for reality.